nuEGil/NotesOnTextTasks/NontesOnMedicalCodes.md

 \0 is a null char. then build a tokenizer script based on this. pad the context. select context window length based on mean + 2 standard deviations of the max note length.

+__See SmallNetTraining/ for a tokenizer, then a small text architecture + training script.__

 ## ICD-10-PCS
 __inpatient procedure codes__